Updated, April 4 2022

 Hello to our New Brunswick coaches, volunteers, parents, and athletes,

-Coach NB continues monitoring the impact of the COVID-19, which continues to be disruptive to the sport community.
-During these difficult times, our priority is the health and safety of our New Brunswick coaches, employees, coach developers, and partners.
+Coach NB has continued to monitor the impact of the COVID-19 throughout the course of the pandemic.
+During these difficult times, our priority continues to be the health and safety of our New Brunswick coaches, employees, coach developers, and partners.

 The Coach NB Team is still in operation and we will be working remotely for the foreseeable future.
 We’ve implemented and will continue offering :